Catman (DC Comics): Secret Six

 In Gail Simone's Birds of Prey #104, the Secret Six run into Barbara Gordon's team.
 Huntress and Catman – out of disguise – dance together, with hints of an attraction.
 The two teams battle, six members for six, Catman paired against Huntress amidst sexual innuendo, but the fray ends with the resurrection of Ice.
 Commenting upon Catman's reasonings, Knockout claimed that he had "gone soft".

-In 2008's Salvation Run #3, Catman and former Secret Six teammates Scandal and Rag Doll are depicted amongst DC's larger villain population, exiled on a faraway planet.
+In 2008's Salvation Run #3, Catman and former Secret Six teammates Scandal Savage and Rag Doll are depicted amongst DC's larger villain population, exiled on a faraway planet.

-Catman reappeared in the new Secret Six ongoing series, which takes place after the events of Salvation Run.
+Catman reappeared in Secret Six, which takes place after the events of Salvation Run.
 Blake spent some time back in Africa, where he brutally attacked a gang of poachers and may have left them for dead.
 His actions have led Catman to wonder if he has the temperament to be on the side of the angels.

 It was in his role as leader of the Secret Six that Catman faced Batman again after many years.
 Batman tried to warn Catman and his team to not accept their mission to break someone out of Alcatraz.
 The non-personal warning did not work, so Batman went to confront Catman.
 Catman said in response: "The old me?
 Probably would've whooped his milk and cookies".
 He made no hesitation to throw the first punch at the Dark Knight.
 During the fight, Batman even offered to pay the Secret Six off, but to no avail.
 Catman's main goal was just to keep Batman distracted as the Secret Six broke Tarantula out of prison.

-After the cancellation of the series in August 2011, Gail Simone revealed on her Tumblr that Catman is in fact bisexual, and that she had planned to reveal this in a story arc that was cut short by the September 2011 DC relaunch.
-Simone has also said that she plans to make this canon the next time she writes Catman in a book.

 The New 52

+After the cancellation of Secret Six in August 2011, Gail Simone revealed that Catman would be written as bisexual, and that she had planned to reveal this in a story arc that was cut short by The New 52 relaunch published in September 2011.
+Simone has also said that she planned to make Catman's sexuality canon the next time she wrote Catman in a book.

-In The New 52 rebooted DC's continuity, Catman made his debut, with an updated outfit, in the December 2014 reboot of Secret Six.
+In The New 52, Catman made his debut, with an updated outfit, in the December 2014 reboot of Secret Six.
 In the first issue of the series, he is captured by a mysterious group and is put in a strange holding cell with the new team.
 As Simone had promised in her earlier tweet, his bisexuality was confirmed in the issue when he is seen flirting with both a man and a woman.